 What surfboard is best for beginners?

 Intermediate surfers should look to start building their quiver in regards to the types of waves they like to surf and the type of surfing they like to do.
 Though a fish is not a bad choice for an intermediate surfer.
 Learn how to build your board quiver.

-If your surfboard is sinking or feels too low in the water, it probably has to little volume for your size.
+If your surfboard is sinking or feels too low in the water, it probably has too little volume for your weight and skill.
 Get a bigger board.

 Surfboards can be as simple or as complex as you want.
 In the simplest form, they’re made from wood.
 Most modern boards are made from a foam blank, wood stringer, fiberglass shell, and resin.
 Learn more about surfboard materials.